Skip to main content

 Returns

-A list of GTS containing trapezoidal averages for each bucket.
+A list of dataPoints containing trapezoidal averages for each bucket.
 Only LONG and DOUBLE value types are processed; discrete measurements (STRING/BOOLEAN) are automatically filtered out.

 NaN values: The macro returns NaN (Not a Number) for buckets where no values were recorded during the interval and no anterior values exist for trapezoidal interpolation.
 This will only occur at the start of a time series.